I’m a freelance writer and editor based in South Africa.

 - The Four Seasons Hotel The Westcliff Johannesburg

-Occasionally I write for The Huffington Post and on Medium.
 My (mostly mothballed) blog, Afrodissident, was twice shortlisted for Best South African Politics Blog, and features impassioned rants about stuff like human rights and Zimbabwe.
+You can read my archived contributions to the US edition of HuffPo here.
+I’ve appeared on Al-Jazeera English, CBC, Deutsche Welle, Monocle 24 and the ORF’s FM4 to discuss South African politics.

 From June 2010 to June 2011, I was an assistant to Tyler Brûlé, the editor-in-chief of MONOCLE, in London.
 I was a writing coach for the Democratic Alliance’s Young Leadership Programme from 2010 to 2014 and served as poetry convenor of the 2015 Franschhoek Literary Festival.